Home| Founder| Articles| Consultations| About OSFA

 humanity, and the four dots within our

-swastika represent the four races, four seasons,
+Swastik represent the four races, four seasons,

 four fold magnetic field on our Sun.